-For nearly 25 years, FSEEE has been the leader in conserving your National Forest heritage.
+For more than 25 years, FSEEE has been the leader in conserving your National Forest heritage.
 Along the way, we have won numerous victories that have protected your public lands.
 Read on to learn more about our past work and accomplishments.

 Support Obtained for Designation of Wassen Creek as Wilderness